Maju Expressway: History

 Construction of Maju Expressway started on 6 December 2004 and completed on 5 December 2007.
 It was open to motorists on 13 December 2007.
 This expressway provided fast and convenient connectivity between Kuala Lumpur, the capital of Malaysia and Putrajaya – the new Malaysian Government Administrative Centre, Cyberjaya – the core of the Multimedia Super Corridor (MSC) and KLIA.

 MEX is operated by Maju Expressway Sdn Bhd (MESB), the concessionaire that has been awarded a 33-year concession to operate the dual carriageway.

 Extending 26 km in its first phase, MEX is designated as the Protocol Expressway that links Putrajaya, Cyberjaya, KLIA and LCCT with Kuala Lumpur.
 MEX reduce traveling time between Putrajaya to Kuala Lumpur from about 60 minutes to 30 minutes, or half the previous travelling time with five interchanges: Kampung Pandan, Salak South, Kuchai Lama, Bukit Jalil and Putrajaya Utama (Putrajaya Main).

 Seri Kembangan interchange (Exit 2004A) began operations at 13 January 2016, providing access from MEX to Seri Kembangan (formerly Serdang), Puchong and Universiti Putra Malaysia (UPM).

 Maju Expressway was planned to extend to KLIA by Dec 2019 and the route will be 18 km-long, three-lane dual carriageway and commence at Putrajaya Main Interchange.
-The extension was 89% completed as at March 2023 but due to cashflow issue the concessionaire is not able to complete the construction of the highway and later the Malaysian Anti-Corruption Commission is investigated the alleged RM360 million false claims related to funding the highway project.
+The extension was 89% completed as of March 2023.
+However, due to cashflow issues, the concessionaire is not able to complete the construction of the highway.
+Later, the Malaysian Anti-Corruption Commission is investigating the alleged RM360 million in false claims related to the funding of the highway project.

 Controversial issues

 Noise and cracks at Sri Petaling

 The development stage of the Kuala Lumpur-Putrajaya Expressway created a controversy due to the effects of the construction to the houses of the residents in Sri Petaling.
 There were several cracks reported to some houses, fueling protests among the Sri Petaling residents against the construction of the expressway.

 According to the residents, the expressway was reported to be built too near to residential houses, which was claimed by Sri Petaling residents as violating the expressway construction standards.
 The expressway which was built too near to the residential areas (only 2 m from residential houses) also causes concerns about noise pollution as well as safety issues that would be caused by the expressway.

-Despite the complaints and protests by the residents, the Malaysian Minister of Works, Datuk Seri S. Samy Vellu insisted that sound barriers would be installed along the Sri Petaling section and the Sri Petaling flyover would be made higher to reduce noise pollution.